 - You need mass awareness/reach – popular with brands

 - You’re CPM is costing you way too much (again: you’re losing in auction process – read more on why here)

 In the above, you’ll notice that Link Clicks is also counted as oCPM – this is because it’s still optimising for a specific action (Link Clicks).

 oCPM vs CPM – FINAL NOTE

 oCPM simply means bidding for an OPTIMISED ACTION on Facebook.
 It’s using Facebook data to improve our results.
 CPM simply means bidding for impressions.

-Got any questions?
-Pop ’em below of join me in the Facebook ad Hacks group.
+Got any questions of oCPM vs CPM?
+Pop ’em below of joining me in the Facebook ad Hacks group.